SeanKruse/school-projects/README.md

 # school-projects
 A repository to organize and highlight all of my CS projects.

+## Index
 The index is organized by most recent classes taken and projects completed.

 ### Concurrent Programming
 Three projects focused on building up a simple web server utilizing concurrency.
 The final project introduced Scala and utilized a future to serve up an html file to localhost.